iterative/dvc.org/content/docs/studio/get-started.md

 displayed.

 You can dive deep into all the experiments committed to the repo.
-For this, open the view by clicking on the view name (in this case, example-get-started).
+For this, open the view by clicking on the view name (in this case, `example-get-started`).

-A detailed tabular display of your view will be generated as shown below.
-This table includes not just metrics, but also hyperparameters and informatoin about the datasets.
-All the data is flattened and neatly presented for your to visually evaluate the experiments as well as compare multiple experiements with one another.
+A table will be generated as shown below.
+This includes metrics, hyperparameters and information about the datasets.
+All the data is flattened and neatly presented for your to evaluate and compare the experiments.

 ![](/img/studio/main.png) _Replace this image with an image that has labels for the individual sections._